Chart Color Schemes

 The employment landscape in Mount Gravatt shows performance that lags behind national averages across key labour market indicators

-Education & training particularly shows strong specialization, being 1.4 times the regional level.
-Manufacturing, however, is under-represented at 4.3%, compared to Greater Brisbane's 6.4%.
-The worker-to-resident ratio of 0.9 indicates substantial local employment opportunities.
-Employment levels increased by 0.3% and labour force grew by 0.8% during the year to September 2025, leading to a rise in unemployment rate by 0.4 percentage points.
-In contrast, Greater Brisbane saw employment growth of 3.8%, labour force growth of 3.3%, with a decrease in unemployment by 0.5 percentage points.
-State-level data from 25-Nov shows Queensland's employment contracted by 0.01% (losing 1,210 jobs), with the state unemployment rate at 4.2%.
-National employment forecasts from May-25 project national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Mount Gravatt's employment mix suggests local employment should increase by 6.9% over five years and 14.2% over ten years.
+Manufacturing is under-represented at 4.3%, compared to Greater Brisbane's 6.4%.
+The ratio of workers to residents is 0.9, indicating substantial local employment opportunities.
+Between September 2024 and September 2025, employment levels increased by 0.3% while the labour force grew by 0.8%, leading to a rise in unemployment rate by 0.4 percentage points.
+In contrast, Greater Brisbane saw employment growth of 3.8% and labour force growth of 3.3%, with a decrease in unemployment rate by 0.5 percentage points.
+Jobs and Skills Australia forecasts national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Mount Gravatt's employment mix suggests local employment should increase by 6.9% over five years and 14.2% over ten years, based on a simple weighting extrapolation for illustrative purposes.

 Frequently Asked Questions - Employment